A woman in a tailored sundress uses an orange-cased smartphone while looking over the exposed hood of her car.

 What Makes a Car a Lemon?

-A car, truck or SUV may be a “lemon” in California if it has a significant defect that impairs use, safety or value, occurs during the warranty period and cannot be fixed within a reasonable number of repair attempts.
+A car, truck or SUV may be a “lemon” in California if it has a significant defect that substantially impairs use, safety or market value, occurs during the warranty period and cannot be fixed within a reasonable number of repair attempts.

 • image description